How Life Is Celebrated Through Day of the Dead in Mexico

 Pre-Hispanic Origins of the Festival of the Dead in Mexico

-The roots of the Day of the Dead in Mexico date back to pre-Hispanic indigenous cultures, particularly the Aztecs, who believed that death was a continuation of life.
-They held festivals to honor the goddess Mictecacihuatl, the Lady of the Dead.
-These traditions, which have endured for over 3,000 years, play a central role in how people celebrate Day of the Dead in Mexico today.
+The roots of the Day of the Dead in Mexico date back over 3,000 years to pre-Hispanic indigenous cultures, particularly the Aztecs, who believed that death was a continuation of life.
+In August, the Aztecs held a month-long festival to honor the Aztec goddess of the underworld, Mictecacihuatl, the “Lady of the Dead.”
+Over time, this festival evolved into how people currently celebrate Day of the Dead in Mexico today.

 Mexico City’s Day of the Dead celebrations center around the Zócalo

-European Influence on the Mexican Día de Los Muertos
+European Influence on Mexican Día de Muertos

 Each family has its own version of this special day, with unique altar displays and recipes